-Largest lakes & reservoirs in Frontier Country by water volumeThe estimated volume of water that a lake contains is measured at the lake’s normal elevation.
+Largest lakes & reservoirs in Frontier Country, OK by water volumeThe estimated volume of water that a lake contains is measured at the lake’s normal elevation.
 By this measure, the world’s largest freshwater lake is Siberia’s Lake Baikal.

 Water Volume can be measured in acre-feet, in cubic miles, or in cubic kilometers.
 One acre-foot is the amount of water needed to cover one acre (43,560 square feet) to a depth of one foot.
 One cubic mile equals 3,379,200 acre-feet.
 One cubic kilometer equals 810,713 acre-feet.
 1 acre-foot is equal to 325,851 US gallons.
 Siberia’s Lake Baikal contains about 6,276,367,740,000,000 gallons of freshwater – nearly 1 million gallons for every living person on earth.

 The other – and more widely used – measure of a lake’s size is the lake’s surface acreage.
 By that measure, the world’s largest freshwater lake is North America’s Lake Superior.